my1100/CS-162/README.md

 ## Test the Model

-To run the model, clone the git repository and open up a terminal in the folder.
+To run the model, clone the git repository into a GCP VM and open up the terminal in the folder.

 Then, run the following: